KengoKato02/CPH-Assignment-1/readme.md

 ---

+## Loops

+### Overview
+The **Loops** folder contains various exercises involving loops, arrays, objects, and number manipulation.
+Below are the specific projects within this folder.

+---

+## Loops Array
+### Overview
+The Loops Array exercise demonstrates iteration over an array of various data types.
+It logs each item and its data type, determining whether it's a string, number, or boolean.

+### Features
+- Loops through a given array.
+- Logs each value along with its type (number, string, or boolean).

+---

+## Loops Objects
+### Overview
+The **Loop Objects** exercise demonstrates iterating through an array of mixed data types (numbers and strings) and dynamically checking the type of each item.
+The type is logged alongside the value, identifying if it's a string, number, or boolean.

+### Features
+- Loops through an array.
+- Logs each item and its corresponding data type.
+- Works with numbers, strings, and booleans.

+---

+## Find Larger
+### Overview
+The **Find Largest** function takes four parameters and returns the largest number among them using basic conditional logic and loops.

+### Features
+- Accepts four numerical inputs.
+- Returns the largest of the four numbers.

+---

+## Highlighted Numbers
+### Overview
+The **Highlighted Numbers** project involves a webpage that dynamically generates numbers between 1 and 20.
+Each number is styled differently based on whether it's even or odd.
+The numbers can be clicked to toggle highlighting, visually emphasizing the selected number.

+### Features
+- Dynamically creates div elements for numbers 1-20.
+- Styles even numbers with a blue background and odd numbers with a red background.
+- Allows users to highlight a number when clicked, removing the highlight from any previously selected number.

+---

+## Higher or Lower
+### Overview
+The **Higher-Lower** Guessing Game is a JavaScript application where a random number between 1 and 100 is selected, and the user is prompted to guess the number.
+After each guess, the user is informed whether the guess is too high, too low, or correct.
+The game keeps track of the number of guesses made.

+### Features
+- Randomly selects a number between 1 and 100.
+- Informs the user if their guess is higher or lower than the random number.
+- Tracks and displays the number of guesses made.

+---

+### Features:
+- **Add Grades**: Append new grades to a student's grade list.
+- **Update Student Name**: Modify a student's name within their record.

+---

 ## HTML
 **Hidden Message**, **Rubber Duck**.
 Each project demonstrates different UI development concepts, including HTML, CSS, and basic manipulation using JS.